-Our Delaware Workers’ Compensation lawyers at Rhoades & Morrow have a wealth of experience in handling workplace accident cases.
+Our Delaware workers’ compensation lawyers at Rhoades & Morrow have a wealth of experience to represent injured workers and handle their workplace accident cases.

-Workers’ Compensation is a no-fault insurance program that most employers are required to have in Delaware.
+The Delaware Workers’ Compensation system is a no-fault insurance program that most employers are required to have in Delaware.
 It is a federally mandated program, however, it is administered by each individual state, and as such, it can vary from state to state.
 The Delaware Department of Labor’s Industrial Accident Board manages the program in this state.
+This is the prime reason injured Delaware employees have experienced workers’ compensation attorneys on their side.

-The primary benefit of this insurance is that it provides compensation for employees who have been injured while working regardless of whether the accident was their fault.
-In exchange for this benefit, the employee agrees not to file a claim against their employer.
+The primary benefit of this insurance is that it provides workers’ comp benefits and compensation for employees who have been injured while working regardless of whether the accident was their fault.
+In exchange for this benefit, the injured worker agrees not to file a claim against their employer.

 We have helped clients secure ongoing benefits or disability settlements for all types of workplace injuries, including:

-There are numerous ways that employers and their Workers’ Compensation insurance carriers can deprive employees of their rightful benefits.
+There are numerous ways that employers and their Workers’ Compensation insurance carriers can deprive employees of their rightful benefits by attempting to deny worker’s comp claims.
 We stand up for clients whose claims are denied or short-changed.
-We help clients negotiate lump-sum settlements for disability or permanent impairment.
+We help clients negotiate lump-sum settlements for temporary partial disability benefits, temporary total disability, permanent impairment benefits, or death benefits.

 Workers’ Compensation will cover your major economic expenses, however, it will not compensate you for non-economic expenses.
 Workers’ Compensation will cover the following:

-Benefits will also cover those who sustain permanent disabilities due to their injuries.
+Workers’ compensation benefits will also cover injured workers who sustain permanent disabilities due to their injuries.
 They can either receive a lump-sum payment or recurring payments.
 It will also provide compensation for the family of an employee who was killed while at work.
 These death benefits will also include funeral expenses.

 Those who are injured on the job should be covered under Workers’ Compensation.
 Illnesses are also covered if someone becomes sick due to chemicals they inhaled at work or from other work-related hazards.